Customer Stories — 14 min

 Proof of paid visa fee

 This is the most common type of work visa and does not require the recipient to possess extraordinary skills.
-However, as an employer, you will need to demonstrate in the application that you could not find a suitable EU national to fill your employee’s role.
+However, as an employer, you will need to demonstrate in the application that you could not find a suitable EU national to fill the employee’s role.

 This is for people who are highly qualified and possess in-demand skills in Germany, such as in engineering, medicine, and IT.